AngryBeaver/beavers-mobile/README.md

 - has limitations as you are not able to target and thus using automation modules or move.
 ### Targeting
 [midi-qol](https://gitlab.com/tposney/midi-qol)
-- Can enable late targeting that would allow targeting without canvas sadly it is currently broken.
+- Can enable late targeting that would allow targeting without canvas but it is currently broken.
 ### Moving
 [mobile-token-movement-controls](https://gitlab.com/MatthijsKok/mobile-token-movement/-/blob/main/scripts/mobile-token-movement-controls.js)
-- Allow moving your token but in combination with canvas.
+- Allow moving your token but not on char-sheet and collision is not detected correctly.

-## Note
+## Troubleshooting
+### Disable canvas CoreSetting
-CoreSetting: Disable canvas will break mostly all interaction with tokens e.g. attacking,targeting etc. that is why this module comes with a hide canvas option.
+Disable canvas will break mostly all interaction with tokens e.g. attacking,targeting etc. that is why this module comes with a hide canvas option.
+### Black Screen on mobile devices
+if you have a blackbox covering your screen or parts of it try to disable all 3d modules like dice so nice.
+You need to disable them for the mobile devicecs if possible then you can turn it on again for the main screen.

 # Credits